camiloakv/vitalic/README.md

 ✅ Add logic for photo

+⬜ Add metadata info with logic

-⬜ Add logic for extra sections
+⬜ Add extra sections with logic

 ⬜ Pass layout and resume info filenames as optional parameters

-⬜ Add metadata info
+⬜ Add bash script

 ⬜ Read from YAML or markdown

-⬜ Add bash script

 ⬜ Add PDF analysis